 - The centre will notify candidates of the examination entries that have been made on their behalf, and the time and date of each component paper. - Heads of Department for subject areas inform the Exams Officer of entries to be made.
-Once this information has been received, the Exams Officer makes the entries to the awarding bodies. - A Candidate statement of entry is then issued to each individual candidate to check that personal details and exam entries are correct - If this information is incorrect, the candidate must inform the Exams Officer as soon as possible - Once entries are confirmed, individual candidate exam timetables are issued to ensure candidates know the date and time of all their exams/assessments, and any relevant information regarding seating arrangements, exam rooms etc. - The JCQ information for candidates documents written examination, social media which all candidates must read, are included as appendices in this document and are available on the school website

-Exam room posters - Warning to candidates, mobile phone - which all candidates must read, are included as appendices in this document and are available on the school website under Information and Exam Information.
+Once this information has been received, the Exams Officer makes the entries to the awarding bodies. - A Candidate statement of entry is then issued to each individual candidate to check that personal details and exam entries are correct - If this information is incorrect, the candidate must inform the Exams Officer as soon as possible - Once entries are confirmed, individual candidate exam timetables are issued to ensure candidates know the date and time of all their exams/assessments, and any relevant information regarding seating arrangements, exam rooms etc. - The JCQ information for candidates documents written examination, social media which all candidates must read, are are available on the school website - Exam room posters Warning to candidates, mobile phone which all candidates must read, are included as appendices are available on the school website under Welcome to Year 11 or Parents and Exams.

-Contingency Day - Summer 2023
+Contingency Day - Summer 2024

-- The awarding bodies have designated two half day contingency days on Thursday 6th June 2023 and Thursday 13th June 2023 as well as a full day on Wednesday 26th June. - All students must make themselves available to sit examinations up to and including the 26th June 2023. - This means that in the event of national or local disruption to a day of examinations in summer 2023, the awarding bodies may, as a last resort, reschedule the examination to the published contingency date. - Candidates should ensure they are available on that date and be mindful of this when making plans for the summer.
+- The awarding bodies have designated two half day contingency days on Thursday 6th June 2024 and Thursday 13th June 2024 as well as a full day on Wednesday 26th June 2024. - All students must make themselves available to sit examinations up to and including the 26th June 2024. - This means that in the event of national or local disruption to a day of examinations in summer 2023, the awarding bodies may, as a last resort, reschedule the examination to the published contingency date. - Candidates should ensure they are available on that date and be mindful of this when making plans for the summer.
 If a candidate chooses not to be available for a re-scheduled examination, they will not be eligible for enhanced grading arrangements.